backmind/autoRICEWQ/README.md

 ## Copy RICEWQ engine

-As this project is a handler for the creation and the run of multiple simulations by RICEWQ 1.92, you need RICEWQ 1.92 binaries.
-Contact info@waterborne-env.com to register to receive a download.
-Once you have de binaries you should copy **RICE192.EXE** inside of the folder **\\autoRICEWQ\\bin\\**
+As this project is a handler for input creation and running of multiple RICEWQ 1.92 simulations, **you need RICEWQ 1.92 binaries**.
+Contact info@waterborne-env.com to receive a download.
+RICEWQ 1.92 binaries are freeware but as waterborne-env have no public direct download, this project autoRICEWQ is not sharing it.
+Once you have the binaries you should copy **RICE192.EXE** inside of the folder \\autoRICEWQ\\**bin\\**

 Great!
 You're all set!

 # Utilisation
+It is very recommended to be familiarized with RICEWQ model or to check the manual that comes with it to understand the meaning of the multiple inputs the model needs.

 To run autoRICEWQ you need to have the [input files](#input-files-setting-up) ready and the [meteorological data](#meteorological-data).
 The, you can run the simulations just by executing **RICE192.bat** on Windows or the next command line at **\\autoRICEWQ\\** folder in any system:

     $ python3 RICE192.py arg